 It’s a new year with new goals and one of mine is keeping up my exercise regime while eating a more healthy diet.
 As my Mom always told me, breakfast is the most important meal of the day which still holds true today, hence these really tasty and healthy protein pancakes.

 Who ever thought pancakes could be healthy!
 These happen to have plenty of protein (from the protein powder, egg & chia seeds), little sugar (and I opted for the purer palm sugar), calcium, some useful carbs (especially the flour derived from nuts) and a serving of fruit (2 if you add blueberries or other fruit on top).
 I couldn’t ask for more in one of my all-time favorite breakfasts!

-This recipe is really nice and convenient because you can mix all the dry ingredients ahead of time and just keep it in a sealed jar on the shelf until you are ready to mix in the wet ingredients.
+This protein pancake recipe is really nice and convenient because you can mix all the dry ingredients ahead of time and just keep it in a sealed jar on the shelf until you are ready to mix in the wet ingredients.
 Makes for a quick breakfast when everyone is trying to get out of the house on time.

 The true test came when my husband gave them a try.
 He is very picky about his pancakes and waffles so I felt super good when he gave them an enthusiastic thumbs up.
 He’s also become a big fan of my Healthy Banana Pancakes and Quinoa Waffles.
 I think I’m on a roll!

-- 3/4 cup whole wheat flour (or gluten-free flour)
+- 3/4 cup whole wheat flour or gluten-free flour

 - 1/2 cup almond flour